Skip to content

 The resolution priority is as follows.

-3. If neither exists -> fallback to {propertyName}Id convention
+4. If none of the above -> fallback to {propertyName}Id convention

 Declaring a @Column also has the advantage of being able to directly read and write FK values on the entity.